Eastern fox snake

 At the Detroit Zoo

 The Eastern fox snake can be found inside the Holden Reptile Conservation Center, located near the middle of the Detroit Zoo.
-There, visitors can learn about the 80 different species (and approximately 240 individuals) of reptiles at the Zoo, one-fifth of which are considered threatened or endangered in the wild.
+There, visitors can learn about the 70 different species (and approximately 150 individuals) of reptiles at the Zoo, approximately 45 percent of which are considered threatened or endangered in the wild.

 This large yellow or brown snake has large, dark brown or black splotches.
 It is one of the largest snakes that residents of Michigan will see in the wild.
 It is not venomous and not a threat to humans.